usnistgov/oscal-tools/xslt/generate/readme.md

 If fresh UUIDs are not wanted, use `generate-oscal-blank.xsl` with the same syntax.

-If the XSLT processor (such as SaxonPE or SaxonEE) supports reflexive calls to Java, another variant, `generate-oscal-jvm.xsl` will call a JVM to produce UUIDs.
+If the XSLT processor (such as SaxonPE or SaxonEE) supports reflexive calls to Java, another variant, `generate-oscal-jvm.xsl` will call a JVM to produce UUIDs, without relying on XPath 3.1 features.

 ### SaxonJS CL